The Story of Travel Lemming

 I can be a pretty private person.

 I love writing useful content that helps you, the reader, travel better.
-I prefer to write things like my Ultimate Guide to Valladolid, or my list of Travel Gift Ideas.
+I prefer to write things like my Ultimate Guide to Valladolid.
 I figure those are things that people can actually use.
 And, conveniently, they don’t really require me to tell you anything at all about me 🙂

 But that approach has also meant that many of my readers don’t really know me at all.
 And the few times I have written “personal” articles, like my screed about 43 Things You Learn From Travel, they’ve actually turned out to be among my more popular articles.